amoh-godwin/Articulae/mds/educative/views/stackview.md

 ## The push and pop methods

 The `push` and `pop` methods perform their namesake functions.
 The `push` method add items to the stack whereas the `pop` method removes items from the stack.
 They each take an item as a parameter.
 The `pop` method however can be used without passing an item as a parameter.
-In the code below you can see that the push method has been  used on line 21.
-The parameter that was passed to it is the id, second.
-This means we will be pushing the Component with id second on to the stack.
+In the code below you can see that the `push` method has been  used on **line 21**.
+The parameter that was passed to it is the `id`, `second`.
+This means we will be pushing the `Component` with `id` `second` on to the stack.

 `code1.txt`